DeepTempo/docs/docs/forensichat.md

 ## Notes
 - ForensicChat works best when MITRE classification has been run on your data (using `CALL THREAT_INTELLIGENCE.MITRE_TACTIC_CLASSIFICATION()` as outlined in the [MITRE Classification Guide](./mitreclass.md)).
 - The effectiveness of analysis depends on the quality and quantity of data available to the system.
-- For detailed investigation of specific anomalies, use the sequence ID with `CALL INSPECT.INVESTIGATE_SEQUENCE(sequence_id:int)` as outlined in the Deep Dive Analysis section of the [Snowflake Quickstart Guide](./snowflake.md).
+- For detailed investigation of specific anomalies, use the sequence ID with `CALL INSPECT.INVESTIGATE_SEQUENCE(sequence_id:varchar)` as outlined in the Deep Dive Analysis section of the [Snowflake Quickstart Guide](./snowflake.md).
 - For a complete list of available commands, refer to the [Snowflake Command Reference](./snow_commandRef.md).
 - If using your own data, ensure it includes the required features as specified in the [SF Features Guide](./SF_features.md).